bbauska/HTML5-webdev/html-basics.md

 <h2>Q. What is difference between Select and Datalist?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-For the select element, the user is required to select one of the options you\'ve given.
-For the datalist element, it is suggested that the user select one of the options you\'ve given, but he can actually enter anything he wants in the input.
+For the select element, the user is required to select one of the options you&apos;ve given.
+For the datalist element, it is suggested that the user select one of the options you&apos;ve given, but he can actually enter anything he wants in the input.

-**1. Select:**
+<h4>1.
+Select:</h4>

 ```html
 <select name="browser">